 Whilst serving as Intelligence Officer for the Special Duties Network in the Southwest, he was taken ill and admitted to hospital.
 The problem was evidently reasonably serious as he left Auxiliary Units and a couple of months later resigned his commission.

-Cecil never married and after his death returned the estate to Second Lieutenant Richard Coxwell-Rogers.
-In the interim, he had converted Rossley Manor on the estate into a Country Club
+Cecil never married and after his death the estate returned to the original family and to Second Lieutenant Richard Coxwell-Rogers.
+In the interim, Cecil had converted Rossley Manor, Dowdswell, Gloucestershire, on his estate, into a Country Club.

 |Unit or location||Role||Posted from||until|